graviton-browser/graviton-browser/website/source/graviton-apps.rst

    <a href="_static/api/index.html"><button class="button button2">Read the Graviton API documentation</button></a><br><br>

 To use the API add a dependency on the ``app.graviton:graviton-api`` library.
-This provides various types that can be used to opt-in to features and communicate with Graviton.
-Although this will become a runtime dependency, it's very small and adds no overhead when Graviton is not in use.
+This provides various types that can be used to opt-in to features and communicate with the browser.
+Although this will become a runtime dependency, it's very small (contains only interfaces and annotation) and adds no overhead when Graviton is not in use.

 Testing your app locally
 ------------------------